 Responsibilities of Management and Those Charged with Governance for the Standalone IND AS Financial Statements

-solvency Resolution Professional (IRP) and thereafter she was confirmed as Resolution Professional in the meeting of
+Insolvency Resolution Professional (IRP) and thereafter she was confirmed as Resolution Professional in the meeting

-Committee of Creditors.
-The Powers of the Board of Directors of the company are suspended and officers and managers of
+of Committee of Creditors ('COC').
+The powers of the Board of Directors of the company are suspended and officers

-the Corporate Debtors ("the Company") shall report to the Insolvency Resolution Professional (IRP) as per the provisions
+and managers of the Corporate Debtor ("The Company") shall report to the Insolvency Resolution Professional (IRP)

 The Company's Board of Directors /Resolution Professional (RP) is responsible for the matters stated in section 134(5) of